EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 This sets `actual_size` to the size of the key and copies up to `size` bytes into `dest`.

 If `itr`'s status is `iterator_erased`, then this function behaves as if the key was never erased.
-If `itr`'s status is `iterator_oob`, then this function behaves as if the key is empty.
+If `itr`'s status is `iterator_end`, then this function behaves as if the key is empty.

 ### kv_it_value